Memrise/mypy-json-report/README.md

-# MyPy JSON Report
+# Mypy JSON Report

-A JSON report of your MyPy output that helps you push towards full type coverage of your project.
+A JSON report of your mypy output that helps you push towards full type coverage of your project.

 ## Quickstart